ShukantPal/pixi-essentials/README.md

 * `@pixi-essentials/plugin-g`: This is a plugin containing useful geometry manipulation utilities, The package also contains various types of useful geometries.

+* `@pixi-essentials/smart-mask`: This packages ensures that masks are only applied when required, based on the bounds of the target display-object and the mask.
+It can significantly improve batching efficiency if your scene graph heavily relies on masking.